greydanus/greydanus.github.io/_posts/2016-09-05-regularization.markdown

 ```
 <div class="imgcap">
 	<img src="/assets/regularization/mag.png" width="70%">
-	<div class="thecap" style="text-align:center"><b>L2 regularization:</b> these 'weight images' are very smooth and the digits are very clear.
-Even though the model has a better representation of what each digit 'looks like', the test accuracy is lower because messy/unusual examples are frequently misclassified.</div>
+	<div class="thecap" style="text-align:center"><b>L2 regularization:</b> these 'weight images' are very smooth and the digits are clear.
+Though the model has a better representation of how each digit appears, the test accuracy is low because messy/unusual examples don't fit the template well.</div>
 </div>

 ### Weight normalization

-Normalizing the weight matrix is another way of keeping weights close to zero and, again, increases confidence in the prior.
+Normalizing the weight matrix is another way of keeping weights close to zero so it behaves similarly to L2 regularization.
 However, this form of regularization is not equivalent to L2 regularization and may behave differently in wider/deeper models.

 ```python
 W = tf.nn.l2_normalize(W, [0,1])
 ```
 <div class="imgcap">
 	<img src="/assets/regularization/norm.png" width="70%">
-	<div class="thecap" style="text-align:center"><b>Weight normalization:</b> it's interesting to note that normalizing the weight matrix has the same effect as L2 regularization</div>
+	<div class="thecap" style="text-align:center"><b>Weight normalization:</b> it's interesting to note that normalizing the weight matrix has the same effect here as L2 regularization</div>
 </div>

 ## Comparison